IQKV/quickstart-jpa-jwt-secured/README.md

 ## Database configuration

-Application uses a MySQL as a persistent storage.
+The application uses MySQL as a persistent storage.
 Options to get it up:

-1. Use remote existing mysql.
+1. Use a remote existing MySQL.
 It is needed to specify the path in configs.
-1. Start local mysql in docker `docker compose -f compose.yaml up -d`
+1. Start local MySQL in Docker `docker compose -f compose.yaml up -d`

 ### Running locally